 WhatsApp Reveals What Happens to Users Who Don't Agree to Upcoming Privacy Policy Changes

-WhatsApp has revealed how it will gradually cripple the accounts of its users who do not accept the platform's impending privacy policy changes, due to come into effect on May 15.
+WhatsApp has revealed how it will gradually cripple accounts held by users who do not accept the platform's impending privacy policy changes, due to come into effect on May 15.

 According to an email seen by TechCrunch to one of its merchant partners, WhatsApp said it will "slowly ask" users who have not yet accepted the policy changes to comply with the new terms over the coming weeks, "in order to have full functionality of WhatsApp" starting May 15.